Invxty/Invxty.github.io/README.md

 Personal Portfolio

-This is submitted by John Nathaniel F. Abrigo of BSCS - 1104 batch (2024) <br>
+This is submitted by John Nathaniel F. Abrigo of BSCS - 1104 (2024) <br>
 <br>
 Introduction:
 This is my personal portfolio that demonstrates my current skills and creativity regarding html and css.
 This webpage is easy to navigate and contains <br>